2017 Afghanistan–Pakistan border skirmish: Pakistani claim

+In return, Pakistani forces attacked the Afghan forces.
+On Pakistan's side, the Afghan troops firing killed nine people, including three women and five children, while 40 others were wounded.
+The Pakistani troops' firing targeted Afghan security personnel and 50+ border guards were killed while 100+ Afghan security forces, were injured and at least 1 was captured.
+It also said that two Pakistani soldiers were also killed and another nine were wounded.
+Furthermore, the military said Afghanistan requested a ceasefire which Pakistan accepted.

+Afghan claim

 Samim Khaplwak, an Afghan spokesman for the governor of Kandahar, claimed that the Pakistani census team had strayed into Afghanistan.
-An Afghan foreign ministry spokesman claimed the villages were located in Spin Boldak District on their side of the Durand Line disputed by Afghanistan, identifying them as Loqman and Haji Nazar.
+An Afghan foreign ministry spokesman claimed the villages were located in Spin Boldak District on their side of the Durand Line disputed by Afghanistan, identifying them as Luqman and Haji Nazar.
 He said the Afghan forces fired upon the Pakistani personnel.

-In return, Pakistani forces attacked the Afghan forces.
-On Pakistan's side, nine people, including three women and five children lost their lives while 40 others were wounded.
-On Afghanistan side 50+ border guards were killed while 100+ Afghan security forces, were injured and atleast 1 was captured.
-It also said that two Pakistani soldiers were also killed and another nine were wounded.
-Furthermore, the military said Afghanistan asked for a ceasefire which Pakistan accepted.
 An Afghan government spokesman said they "totally rejected" the casualty figures by Pakistan as "very false".
 Afghanistan's envoy to Pakistan Omar Zakhilwal said that only two Afghan soldiers were killed and seven injured.
 He asserted: "The Chaman clash left casualties, deaths and injured on Pakistan side too but we, instead of celebrating, called it unfortunate and regrettable."